On Premise Deployment

 By the end of this documentation, you will clearly understand the prerequisites, processes, and best practices for deploying Nected within your IT ecosystem.
 We aim to ensure that you can leverage the full potential of Nected's suite with confidence and efficiency, tailored to your organization's unique needs.

 Nected's architecture is fundamentally designed to optimize task execution in a no-code/low-code environment.
-This section breaks down the key components of the platform, offering a clear view of how each contributes to overall performance and scalability.
+This section breaks down the platform's key components, offering a clear view of how each contributes to overall performance and scalability.

 The architecture of Nected is structured to efficiently manage and execute backend logic flows.
 It comprises several critical services, each playing a unique role in the system: